Vyral/sandy-eagon-blog/_posts/2026-03-05-inside-and-top-of-the-email-at-21-he-s-buying-a-condo-and-with-no-money-down.md

 ---
 layout: post
 date: 2026-03-05 08:00:00
-title: >-
-  Inside and top of the email: "At 21, he's buying a condo and with no money down."
+title: At 21, he's buying a condo and with no money down
 tags:
   - Real Estate
   - Home Seller Tips